algao1/blurb/content/posts/gossip_glomers.md

 Gossip Glomers is a series of distributed systems challenges from [Fly.io](https://fly.io/dist-sys/) and [Kyle Kingsbury](https://aphyr.com/about).
 The challenge is meant to be language agnostic, but my implementation is in Go and the source code can be found [here](https://github.com/algao1/gossip-glomers).

 I'll just be highlighting a few of the interesting tidbits from the challenges.
-And as always, spoilers below.
+And as always, **spoilers below**.

 ## Challenge 3: Broadcast